COVID-19: Update on the Measures Taken by the University of Montpellier

 Dear students,

-The gradual lifting of lockdown restrictions in our country began on May 11.
+The gradual easing of lockdown restrictions in our country began on May 11.
 Although you will be away from campus until September, you remain our top priority.
-While exams have begun in many departments, issues such as internships, study abroad programs, and registration are all topics on which we are focusing, in collaboration with the directors of the academic units, schools, and institutes.
+While exams have begun in many departments, issues such as internships, study abroad programs, and registration are all topics on which we are focusing, in collaboration with the deans of the academic units, schools, and institutes.

 We are also particularly committed to addressing student financial insecurity.

-We would therefore like to draw your attention to the one-time grant of 200 euros offered by the government to assist, on the one hand, students who have lost a job or internship due to the COVID-19 crisis and, on the other hand, students from overseas territories who have remained in mainland France.
-This aid is intended for students in initial training, whether or not they receive scholarships.
-To apply, eligible students must complete a form available on the government website:
+We would therefore like to draw your attention to the one-time 200-euro grant offered by the government to assist, on the one hand, students who have lost a job or internship due to the COVID-19 crisis and, on the other hand, students from overseas territories who have remained in mainland France.
+This assistance is intended for students in their first degree program, whether or not they receive a scholarship.
+To apply, eligible students must complete a form available on the government’s website:

-In addition, various university services are available to assist you: for example, if you wish to see a healthcare professional (doctor, psychologist, etc.), you can contact the Joint Office of Preventive Medicine and Health Promotion or the University Health Center (CSU) in Montpellier by scheduling an appointment at 04.11.28.19.79 or by email.
+In addition, the various university services are available to assist you: if you wish to see a healthcare professional (doctor, psychologist, etc.), you can contact the Joint Office for Preventive Medicine and Health Promotion or the University Health Center (CSU) in Montpellier by scheduling an appointment at 04.11.28.19.79 or by email.

 More information about student life can be found on the university's website